danmarksmiljoeportal/lagvaelgeren/README.md

 # Introduction

 Welcome to DataDeling - A complete solution to catalogue metadata about Datasets and UI components to display and interact with them in a web client environment.
-The dataset can be both spatial and non spatial.
+There are several services and components available for use, it is intended to be used to generate map based solutions.
+DataDeling supports all kinds of data, but most data in the datacatalog are spatial data, there are also non-spatial data available.

 ![image](https://user-images.githubusercontent.com/120640911/223416553-76ab916c-3f94-4ec3-9dd4-9511b44d252b.png)